 While you do want to practice your pitch until it flows with ease, aim for a tone that’s conversational and not overly rehearsed.
 This means being able to adapt it to the situation, customizing it to be relevant to the context and whom you’re speaking.
 Don’t be afraid to sprinkle in an interesting anecdote or thoughtful insight that could serve as a conversational segue.
 For example, you might mention something about one of the four Defining Principles and how it personally relates to you, or asking about how Dean Harrison is making her mark on Berkeley Haas.
 It creates a nice segue into conversations about the school’s vibe and personality.

 4. Convey ‘professional presence.’

 It’s not just what you say, but how you present yourself.
 You want to have a solid handshake, strong eye contact, and an attitude of positively that conveys genuine curiosity about learning more.
-In her excellent article on Enhancing Your Professional Presence, Fortuna’s Brittany Maschal cites compelling research about three key elements of presence: Gravitas, Communication and Appearance.
+In her excellent article on 3 Key Qualities of Professional Presence, Fortuna’s Brittany Maschal cites compelling research about three key elements of presence: Gravitas, Communication and Appearance.
 While well-chosen words matter, the impression you leave behind usually has more to do with how you make people feel than what you actually say.

 5. Leave them wanting more.

 The MBA application is rife with questions that inspire substantive reflection, and your personal elevator pitch is just one component of the brand you’ll want to put forward.
 As you distill your brand to a succinct statement, consider the top three or so things you want to convey about yourself and your ambitions in a given scenario.
 Remember that your goal is to both create a positive impression and open the door to further conversation by generating interest, not to tell your life story or rattle off a roster of impressive accomplishments.